 I’ll start and end my personal comments on the competitor’s act with one word: karma.
 But the reality of the situation in this circumstance is that the business was acting outside the scope of law.
 And, since there was no trust to dictate who gets to act in the decedent’s stead, someone had to make run to probate court for the court to determine who gets the inherited authority to act and get a new qualified party for the business.
 You can translate that as money, money, money.

-Crafting Your Trust
+Crafting Your Trust with a Trusts Lawyer

 If you’re the license holder and you pass away, someone in your business needs to qualify for the license within thirty days or the license risks suspension.
 This is true even for corporations, LLCs, and partnerships.